 Now don’t riot, Pallet Crafters!
 I understand that a lot of pallets are oak.
 But not all of them by a large measure.
 How many pine pallets do you find?
-Pine is one of the most popular materials used in the U.S. What about poplar, ash or maple?
+Pine is one of the most popular materials used in the U.S. What about poplar, ash, or maple?
 There are more types, but those are some of the popular ones in the U.S.

 Flour Paint – a simple recipe – give it a try!

 Here are the ingredients you’ll need to make 10 liters (+/- 2.5 gals.) of Flour Paint, which will cover approximately 35 square meters (375 square feet) per coat.
 You can adjust the quantity according to your needs.
-Measurements are provided in both metric and US system for your convenience:
+Measurements are provided in both metric and US systems for your convenience: